-In Google Chrome, DNS_PROBE_FINISHED_NXDOMAIN means the domain name system cannot resolve the website’s URL into an IP address, making the browser unable to reach it.
-The NXDOMAIN in the error code implies that the domain is nonexistent.
+DNS_PROBE_FINISHED_NXDOMAIN error appears when the domain name system cannot resolve a website’s URL into an IP address, making the web browser unable to reach it.
+The NXDOMAIN in the error code implies that the domain is non-existent.

-- The domain isn’t pointing to any IP address.
+- The domain is not pointing to any IP address.

 - There is a misconfiguration in the DNS settings of the user’s computer, so it cannot resolve the domain.

-- The VPN or antivirus software interferes with the network settings.
+- A VPN or antivirus software interferes with the network settings.

 - The issue comes from the internet provider.

-Here are some ways to make sure the DNS_PROBE_FINISHED_NXDOMAIN error doesn’t happen from your end as a website owner:
+Some ways to prevent the DNS_PROBE_FINISHED_NXDOMAIN error from happening as a website owner include:

 - Verify your domain ownership information within 15 days of registering the domain.
 Otherwise, ICANN may suspend it.
 To unsuspend a domain, look for the verification email in your inbox and follow the instructions.